ArunJain12/ArunJain12/README.md

 - Currently working in AMDOCS as a Software Developer with Advanced Seniority.

-- Completed Bachelor of Engineer (BE-CSE) from ITM GOI, Gwalior.
+- Completed Bachelor of Engineering (BE-CSE) from ITM GOI, Gwalior.

 <!---
 ArunJain12/ArunJain12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.